-- i.
-BRAC IT Services Limited (Associate): BRAC IT Services Ltd. (bITS) was initially founded as DocumentaTM Ltd, a Digital Archiving Firm in 1999.
-BRAC IT Services Ltd. (bITS) was then formed in April, 2013 through the merger of DocumentaTM Ltd and the IT Division of BRAC Bank.
-BRAC Bank Limited acquired 51% shares of BRAC IT Services Limited, a private company Limited by shares under the Companies Act 1994 incorporated 9 April 2013.
-It is currently operating as an IT Solution and Services company.
-In the year 2017, BRAC Bank Limited has reduced its holding in BRAC IT Services Limited from 51% to 49% by selling 1,034 no. of shares to BRAC.
-Due to the disposal of shares BRAC IT Services Limited, it is converted as "Associate" of the Bank at the end of the year 2017 from Subsidiary status. - ii.
-BRAC Asset Management Company Limited (Associate): The bank has invested in 25% shares of BRAC Asset Management Company Limited that was incorporated in Bangladesh on 01 April 2010.
-However the company could not commence its operation until 2018 due to license for Assets Management Company is pending with Bangladesh Securities and Exchange Commission (BSEC).
+v.
+BRAC IT Services Limited (Associate)

+BRAC IT Services Ltd. (bITS) was initially founded as DocumentaTM Ltd, a digital archiving firm, in 1999.
+BRAC IT Services Ltd. was then formed in April 2013 through the merger of DocumentaTM Ltd and the IT Division of BRAC Bank.
+BRAC Bank acquired 51% shares of BRAC IT Services Limited, a private company limited by shares under the Companies Act, 1994, incorporated on 9 April 2013.
+It currently operates as an IT services company.
+In the year 2017, BRAC Bank reduced its holding in BRAC IT Services Limited from 51% to 48.67% by selling 1,034 shares to BRAC.
+Due to this disinvestment, BRAC IT Services Limited was converted as 'Associate' of the bank at the end of the year 2017, from a 'Subsidiary' status.
-RRAC FRI Investments BRAC Asset BRAC EPL Management Stock Brokerage BRAC Bank Limited BRAC bKash IT Services BRAC SAAIAN Exchange According to BRPD Circular-12, 24, 35 (dated March 29, 2010, August 03, 2010 & December 29, 2010 respectively) and BRPD circular letter no-08, dated July 23, 2012, investments in subsidiaries have been consolidated for the purpose of assessing capital adequacy, the ratio of which is calculated both on Consolidated and Standalone basis.
-The consolidated financial statements include the financial statements of BRAC Bank Limited and its subsidiaries BRAC EPL Investments Limited, BRAC EPL Stock Brokerage Limited, bKash Limited and BRAC Saajan Exchange Limited as those of a single economic entity.
-The financial statements of BRAC IT Services Limited no longer consolidated with BRAC Bank Limited due to change in ownership Qualitative Disclosure c) Basis of Consolidation and reduction of the BRAC Bank's holding to 49% from 51% during the year.
-However, profit and loss up to the date of disposal of shares in bITS has been consolidated in the financial statements.
-The consolidated financial statements have been prepared in accordance with Bangladesh Accounting Standard (BAS) 27: Consolidated and Separate financial statements and Bangladesh Financial Reporting Standard (BFRS) 10: Consolidated Financial Statements.
-The consolidated financial statements are prepared to a common reporting year ended 31 December a) The aggregate amount of capital deficiencies in all subsidiaries not included in the consolidation that are deducted and the the name(s) of such subsidiaries.

-Quantitative
+vi.
+BRAC Asset Management Company Limited (Associate)

+BRAC Bank invested in the acquisition of 25% shares of BRAC Asset Management Company Limited that was incorporated in Bangladesh on 1 April 2010.
+However, the company could not commence its operations due to its license as an Asset Management Company was pending with Bangladesh Securities and Exchange Commission (BSEC).
+As BSEC did not accord the license, the Board decided to strike-off the company and liquidated it accordingly in early 2019.

+Consolidated financial statements include financial statements of BRAC Bank Limited and its subsidiaries, BRAC EPL Investments Limited, BRAC EPL Stock Brokerage Limited, bKash Limited and BRAC SAAJAN Exchange Limited, as those of a single economic entity.

+c) Basis of Consolidation

+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standard (IFRS) 10: Consolidated Financial Statements.
+The consolidated financial statements are prepared to a common reporting year ended 31 December 2019.

+a) The aggregate amount of capital deficiencies in all subsidiaries not included in the consolidation that are deducted and the name(s) of such subsidiaries.

 It does not hold here.
-The assets, liabilities, revenue and expenses of the subsidiaries are combined with the BBL's consolidated audited financial statement as of year ended December 31, 2018 which ensures the elimination of inter-company transactions, balances and intra-group gains on transactions between group companies.
+The assets, liabilities, revenue and expenses of the subsidiaries are combined with the BBL's consolidated audited financial statement as of year ended December 31, 2019 which ensures the elimination of inter-company transactions, balances and intra-group gains on transactions between group companies.